 The village is located in South Khorasan province, best to visit in spring or fall time.

 Are you planning to travel to Iran?
 Check out our Iran tours.
-Maybe the best places to visit in Iran is also interesting for you.
+Maybe the best places to visit in Iran are also interesting for you.

 travel to Iran